takashi-ishio/NCDSearch/README.md

 #### Full Scan Mode

-For efficiency, the tool compares a query with sampled lines of code by default.
-It is fast, but may result in false negatives.
+The tool starts comparisons from the beginning of each line.
+While it is fast, it may result in false negatives.
-If your query is small enough, you should specify `-full` option that checks all tokens so that you can get more results.
+By specifying the `-full` option, similar code starting from the middle of a line can also be detected.
+This option should only be used with short queries.

         java -jar ncdsearch.jar dir_or_file -lang java -full -e identifier